 AutoDiCE is a flexible tool that facilitates distributed inference of a CNN model, embedded in an AI application, at the Edge.
 More specifically, it allows designers and programmers of such CNN-based AI applications to perform, in a fully automated manner, CNN model partitioning, deployment, and execution on multiple resource-constrained edge devices.

-Fig. 1 shows the AutoDiCE user interface and design flow where the main steps in the flow are divided into two modules: 1) front-end and 2) back-end.
+Figure 1 shows the AutoDiCE user interface and design flow where the main steps in the flow are divided into two modules: front-end and back-end.

-The interface is composed of three specifications, namely, the Pretrained CNN Model provided as an.onnx file, Mapping Specification provided as a.json file, and Platform Specification provided as a.txt file.
+The interface is composed of three specifications, namely Pre-trained CNN Model provided as an .onnx file, Mapping Specification provided as a .json file, and Platform Specification provided as a .txt file.

-The Pretrained CNN Model specification includes the CNN topology description with all layers and connections among layers as well as the weights/biases that are associated with the layers and obtained by training on a specific data set using DL frameworks like PyTorch, TensorFlow, etc. Many such CNN model specifications in ONNX format [14] are readily available in open-access libraries and can be directly used as an input to AutoDiCE.
+The Pre-trained CNN Model specification includes the CNN topology description with all layers and connections among layers as well as the weights/biases that are associated with the layers and obtained by training on a specific dataset using deep learning frameworks like PyTorch, TensorFlow, etc. Many such CNN model specifications in ONNX format [14] are readily available in open-access libraries and can be directly used as an input to AutoDiCE.

-Fig. 1.
-AutoDiCE design flow and its user interface.
+Fig. 1: The AutoDiCE design flow and its user interface